-The TYNDP furthermore contains a broader system assessment of the natural gas and the hydrogen system that contains a Supply Adequacy Outlook including a Biomethane Progress Report, as required by the Hydrogen and Decarbonised Gas Market Package.
+The TYNDP furthermore contains a broader system assessment of the natural gas and the hydrogen system that contains a Supply Adequacy Outlook including a Biomethane Progress Report, as required by Regulation (EU) 2024/1789.
 The overall TYNDP and associated processes take a total of four years and are repeated every second year.

-ENTSOG will gradually involve ENNOH in all TYNDP activities that concern hydrogen, as required by the Hydrogen and Decarbonised Gas Market Regulation.
-Until 1 January 2027, ENTSOG is required to develop the 2026 Union-wide network development plan for hydrogen with two separate chapters: one for hydrogen and one for natural gas.
+ENTSOG will gradually involve ENNOH in all TYNDP activities that concern hydrogen, as required by Regulation (EU) 2024/1789.
+Until 1 January 2027, ENTSOG is required to develop the 2026 Unionwide network development plan for hydrogen with two separate chapters: one for hydrogen and one for natural gas.